Jman4190/nba-sql/README.md

 This DB is still under construction and liable to schema changes. v0.1.0 will be the final schema before an official migration system is added.
 Until then, expect to rebuild the whole DB when trying to upgrade.

-The default behavior is loading the current season into a MySQL database.
+The default behavior is loading the current season into a SQLite database.
 There are flags provided use a Postgres or SQLite database, and to specify a specific season.
 See commandline reference below.

 # Getting Started